wcus/wcus-2020/README.md

 First, set up a local install using the [wordpress-meta-environment](https://github.com/WordPress/meta-environment), and follow [this guide](https://ryelle.codes/2016/07/local-development-for-wordcamp-websites/) to set up a new wordcamp site.

-_Alternately_, you can set up a normal WordPress site & use [the wcus-themes repo](https://github.com/wcus/wcus-themes) to get the WordCamp environment.

 1. Add this repo to your themes directory, activate it, and set up the site
 2. Create a new branch
 3. Make your changes in the Sass as needed, see "CSS Structure" for where things live.
 4. You can run `npm run watch`, which will rebuild the CSS as you're working, and also works with [livereload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) (alternately you can run `npm run build` to do a one-time build of the CSS)
-5. Commit your changes, including the compiled CSS
+5. Commit your changes, _including the compiled CSS_
 6. Create a PR for your change
+7. Request review from anyone on the web team, or post in #web

 ## Development